 - Studying business and politics in Norway and France, Kathryn Carroll shares in an interview her experiences from using a scanner to access her studies to working with her professors on her needs to her long lasting friendships.

 - Preparing to go abroad is stressful.
 Adding constant trips to the doctor and online shopping trips for things needed, Allie had a journey before she even began her program.
 Read her post as she seeks to share her experience with you!

 - Ron has traveled to many countries and continues to learn more about himself.
 In this one on one interview, you get to know more about Ron and what he enjoyed.
 He provides recommendations such as watching videos of where you will go to get a feel of what you will need to do when you arrive!
 Hopefully after this video you will feel more encouraged to travel like he hopes!

 - This podcast, a transcript included on the page, dives into a story about a student studying language in Germany.
 Stacy Mayfield has cerebral palsy which she never saw as a big deal until she signed up for an overseas exchange.
 Listen or read her story to learn about how she dedicated the next 20 years of her life connecting with others through language to helping others express themselves.

-- Mobility International USA (MIUSA) provides resources, advice and support to students of various ability impairments seeking to study abroad.
+- Mobility International USA (MIUSA) provides resources, tips and advice, information on laws in international contexts, and support to students of various ability impairments seeking to study abroad.

 - To research disability laws by country, visit the Disability Rights Education and Defense Fund's page about international laws.